ovaschool/ovaschool.github.io/staticpages/about.markdown

 In 2025, the organizing team of EGG split up, and four of the six board members went on to create OVA — a more inclusive and democratically organized continuation of EGG.
-If you’re interested in the full story, you can read more in this blog post [LINK] and this one about the name change [LINK].
+If you are interested in the full story, you can read more in this blog post [LINK] and this one about the name change [LINK].

 ### Costs and student grants